Thomas Coke (bishop)

 Thomas Coke (9 September 1747 - 2 May 1814) was the first Methodist bishop.
-Born in Brecon, Wales, he was ordained as a priest in 1772, but expelled from his Anglican pulpit of South Petherton for being a Methodist.
+Born in Brecon, Wales, he was ordained as a priest in 1772, but expelled from his Anglican pulpit of South Petherton, Somerset, for being a Methodist.
 Coke met John Wesley in 1776.
 He later co-founded Methodism in America and then established the Methodist missions overseas, which in the 19th century spread around the world.

 Early life and ordination

 Born in Brecon, South Wales, his father, Barthomolew, was a well-to-do apothecary.
 Coke, who was only 5-foot and 1 inch tall and prone to being overweight, read jurisprudence at Jesus College, Oxford, which has a strong Welsh tradition, graduating Bachelor of Arts, then Master of Arts in 1770, and Doctor of Civil Law in 1775.
 On returning to Brecon he served as mayor in 1772.

 In the same year as his mayoralty he was ordained in the Church of England and served a curacy at South Petherton in Somerset.
 He had already allied himself with the Methodist movement, and this made for trouble when a new rector arrived in the parish.
 Coke had begun to hold cottage services and open services of the sort promoted by John Wesley.
 He was dismissed from his post on Easter Sunday 1777, and his parishioners celebrated at the rector's behest by ringing the church bells and opening a hogshead of cider.
 He returned to Petherton in 1807 and preached to a crowd of 2,000.